Ensembl/ensembl-cdm-docs/src/docs/transcript_metadata.md

 ```

 ### TranscriptBiotypeMetadata
-Like gene biotype metadata, transcript biotype metadata is an instance of [ValueSetMetadata](./feature_metadata.md).
-It will likely have a different definition from gene biotype metadata, necessitating a different accession_id.
+Like gene allele biotype metadata, transcript biotype metadata is an instance of [ValueSetMetadata](./feature_metadata.md).
+It will likely have a different definition from gene allele biotype metadata, necessitating a different accession_id.

 ```json
 {